GREGORY MCDONALD, DO

 and the Medical Examiner's office in Philadelphia, Pennsylvania.
 After completion

-Sciences at the Philadelphia College of Osteopathic Medicine.
-His work at PCOM also
+Dr. McDonald currently serves as Dean of the School of Health Sciences and is a professor and chairman of the Department of Forensic Medicine and Pathology at the Philadelphia College of Osteopathic Medicine.
+His work at PCOM also includes

 students as well as providing residents and attending physicians with continuing education